mmphego/mmphego.github.io/_posts/2018-11-13-How-I-managed-to-harness-imposter-syndrome.md

 </div>
 {: refdef}

-A lot of people go through a phase, whereby they loose focus of themselves and start focusing on what the other person is doing.
+A lot of people go through a phase, whereby they lose focus of themselves and start focusing on what the other person is doing.
 I have only one advice for those people - Get yourself a copy of [Mark Manson - The Subtle Art of Not Giving a F*ck](https://www.goodreads.com/book/show/28257707-the-subtle-art-of-not-giving-a-f-ck?ac=1&from_search=true)

 Thank me later.